My Life in Music and Books

 Event duration: 1 hour

 One of the most prolific and popular writers of modern times Alexander McCall Smith talks with broadcaster Sue Macgregor about the music and books that have influenced his life and career.
-McCall Smith will select some music to be played and read some of his favourite passages will be read by actor Paul Ansdell.
+McCall Smith will select some music to be played and some of his favourite passages will be read by actor Paul Ansdell.

 McCall Smith worked for many years as a professor of medical law before turning his hand to writing.
 Publication of his The No 1 Ladies Detective Agency series turned him into a household name and allowed him to devote his time to writing.
 The series has sold more than 20 million copies in English alone, and his books have been translated into 46 languages and have topped bestseller lists around the globe.
 He is also author of the popular 44 Scotland Street novels, the Isabel Dalhousie novels, the von Igfeld series and other standalone novels and works of non-fiction.